The world population reached 4 billion. And the country was embroiled in the Watergate Scandal that would bring down President Richard Nixon.

 Naropa acquires the intellectual property and physical assets of the Boulder College of Massage Therapy with the goal of launching a massage therapy school.

-The university also opened Naropa Community Counseling, a center offering affordable therapy services to low- and middle-income clients in Boulder County and launched its Authentic Leadership Center, offering mindfulness programs, workshops, and training to leaders worldwide.
+Naropa opens Naropa Community Counseling, offering affordable therapy services to low- and middle-income clients, and launches the Authentic Leadership Center, offering mindfulness programs, workshops, and training to leaders worldwide.